 2- It blocs the seminal fluid's movement and prevent it from reaching the egg thus, stopping fertilization.

-It implies high risk of infertility amongst men with high sperm antibodies.
+It implies a high risk of infertility amongst men with high sperm antibodies.

 How sleep has a big role in improving male fertility?

-Disturbed or inadequate sleep is associated with poor lifestyle and poor nutrition in men, which not only affects the health but also, has an adverse effect on male reproductive health as well.
-For maintaining man's overall health, one should adopt a good lifestyle with balanced diet.
+Disturbed or inadequate sleep is associated with poor lifestyle and poor nutrition in men, which not only affects health but also, has an adverse effect on male reproductive health as well.
+For maintaining man's overall health, one should adopt a good lifestyle with a balanced diet.
 The research has proved that excessive sleep or sleep deprivation can impair semen quality.
-Besides, this type of sleep related semen impairing seems to be reversible and points towards the role of 'sleep correction’, which is not only for male infertility but for also infertility treatment.
-Proper sleep and rest improves the fertility.
-And if you are facing any sleeping issues or have fertility related concerns then it is advised to consult the doctor.
+Besides, this type of sleep-related semen impairing seems to be reversible and points towards the role of 'sleep correction’, which is not only for male infertility but for also infertility treatment.
+Proper sleep and rest improve fertility.
+And if you are facing any sleeping issues or have fertility-related concerns then it is advised to consult the doctor.